 How to make a safari park

-Have some children be the animals and put them around the classroom, standing next to their enclosure if you have stuck those on the walls.
-These kids mime being the animal.
-Give instructions to other pupils such as “Jaime go over to the elephant/s ».
-They could feed them, or move them from one enclosure to another.
-They could have a small conversation such as “I’m hungry” and the feeder says, “Here are some bananas”.
-Make sure it’s safe to feed them first!
+Continue to give instructions to other pupils, such as “Jaime please go to the elephant/s.”
+They could count, feed or move them from one enclosure to another.
+You could even initiate small conversations such as “I’m hungry.”
+So the feeder replies, “Here are some bananas.”
+Through this activity, children can learn about what animals eat, but make sure it’s safe to feed them first!

 Feel free to ask me for ideas!
-To see all my teaching resources please visit this page: Shelley Ann Vernon’s teaching resources.
+To see all my teaching resources, please visit this page: Shelley Ann Vernon’s teaching resources.

 All the best Shelley Ann Vernon Teaching English Games